4W4I5/Semester-5-Notes/DB/DB 24 August, 2023.md

 # Data modelling: Designing a Database

-- Database model
+- ## Database model
+	- ### Entities
-	- Entities (Always a singular noun: Student not students as the col header})
+	- Always a singular noun: Student not students as the col header
 		- Person, Place, Object, Event, Concept
 		- Can be tangible/intangible
+			- Examples
+				- Tangible: Person, Place & Object
+				- Intangible: Event(Verbs) & Concept(Account, Course, Patient's Health History, Budget)
+			- Represented by a rectangle
-	- Attributes
+	- ### Attributes
-		- Types of attributes
+		- **Types of attributes**
 			- Simple
 			- Composite: Think of a macro attribute
 			- Single-Valued: Can only have one value for e.g a name, FirstName would be single-valued however your full name will be Composite-Single-Valued